YejunWu168/React-Things/README.md

 * Delete checked Todos
 * Add Tags
 * Save used tags for future use.
-* See your progress on todos and todos with subtasks enabled.
+* See your progress on todos and individual todos with subtasks enabled.

 ### Things Todo